 - 2 rounds of blood clot black pudding (none for me thank you!!!) or a couple of morcillitas, which are small black pudding sausages

 - Pop a good glug of olive oil into a frying pan and pop onto a medium heat

 - Cook fairly gently for about 10 to 15 minutes, stirring regularly

 - In the meantime, fire up another pan with a drizzle of olive oil and gently fry the sliced peppers

 - Remove the peppers from the oil and set to one side (sprinkle with a little salt), then lob your sausages into that pan and fry as normal

-- Add the black pudding rounds to the sausage pan – they’ll probably take bout 5 minutes less than the sausages
+- Add the black pudding rounds to the sausage pan – they’ll probably take about 5 minutes less than the sausages

 - By this time the potatoes should be fairly tender, so turn the heat up on that pan to brown and crisp them up a bit

-- Fry your eggs and then bung 1 sausage, 1 egg, 1 blood clot black pudding, the potatoes and the peppers onto plates and serve hot.
+- Fry your eggs in the hot potato pan and then bung 1 sausage, 1 egg, 1 blood clot black pudding, the potatoes and the peppers onto plates and serve your Plato Alpujarreño hot.